Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Mexican serial killer Ángel Reséndiz used America’s railroads to seek farm work in the Midwest and the South – and also to flee his brutal crime scenes.
-Reséndiz murdered at least nine people, and his reliance on the country’s railway system and his propensity to commit crimes near them earned him the nickname “The Railroad Killer.”
+Reséndiz murdered at least nine people, though he is believed to have killed as many as 23 people.
+His reliance on the country’s railway system and his propensity to commit crimes near them earned him the nickname “The Railroad Killer."

-Ángel Maturino Reséndiz was born in Puebla, Mexico in 1959.
+Ángel Maturino Reséndiz, whose case is explored in Oxygen's Mark of a Killer, was born in Puebla, Mexico in 1959.
 According to a profile in People magazine, he was raised by his single mother until the age of 6, when he was sent to live with an aunt and uncle.
 He later returned to live with his mother around the age of 12.
 His family remembered him as a loner who seldom got into trouble.
 According to prison records, he had a 7th grade education level.
 His mother told the Chicago Tribune that when he was 13 or 14 he was sexually assaulted by a group of older boys after going to swim at a nearby river.

 As a teenager, Reséndiz began illegally crossing the border into America.
 He was arrested in Michigan in 1976 and sent back to Mexico, according to Washington’s Kitsap Sun newspaper.
 He was back by 1979, when he was arrested for severely beating an 88-year-old man inside his home in Miami, Florida, according to the Ocala Star-Banner.
 He received a 20-year prison sentence for assault and burglary, but was released in 1985.
 In an interview with the Chicago Tribune, Reséndiz’s mother said he was gang-raped while imprisoned in the US.